Computed fields

 • Learn how you can move the computeFullName function into a custom model.

-• There's an outstanding feature request to add native support to Prisma Client.
+• There's an to add native support to Prisma Client.
 If you'd like to see that happen, make sure to upvote that issue and share your use case!